 - a parent of the child,

-noting that the child or parent may only apply to revoke a care by Secretary order if the circumstances have changed since the order was made, and an internal review of the case plan has been requested and either refused, or decided in a way the applicant finds unsatisfactory.
+Noting that the child or parent may only apply to revoke a care by Secretary order if the circumstances have changed since the order was made, and an internal review of the case plan has been requested and either refused or decided in a way the applicant finds unsatisfactory.

-The order must be revoked by the Court if the Secretary and the child and the parents have all agreed to the revocation and it is in the child’s best interests.
+The order must be revoked by the Children’s Court if the Secretary and the child and the parents have all agreed to the revocation and it is in the child’s best interests.

 In any other case it may revoke the order if it is satisfied it is in the child’s best interests to do so.

-If the Court revokes a care by Secretary order and is satisfied that the child continues to be in need of protection, it may then make:
+If the court revokes a care by Secretary order and is satisfied that the child continues to be in need of protection, it may then make:

 - an order requiring a person to give an undertaking; or